pforret/blog.splashing/_topic/city/bursa.md

 ---
 # Bursa

-Bursa  is a city in northwestern Turkey and the administrative center of Bursa Province.
+Bursa, historically known as Prusa, is a city in northwestern Turkey and the administrative center  of Bursa Province.
 The fourth-most populous city in Turkey and second-most populous in the Marmara Region, Bursa is  one of the industrial centers of the country.
 Most of Turkey's automotive production takes place in Bursa.
-As of  2019, the Metropolitan Province was home to 3,056,120 inhabitants, 2,161,990 of whom lived  in the 3 city urban districts  plus Gursu and Kestel, largely conurbated.Bursa was the first major  and second overall capital of the Ottoman State between 1335 and 1363.
+As of 2019, the Metropolitan Province was home to 3,056,120 inhabitants, 2,161,990 of whom lived in  the 3 city urban districts  plus Gürsu and Kestel.Bursa was the first major and second overall  capital of the Ottoman State between 1335 and 1363.

 ## Unsplash photos